jdcloudcom/en/API/JCS-for-Kubernetes/NodeGroup/modifyNodeGroup.md

 ## Description
-Modify name and description of the node group
+Modify name and description of working node group<br>Either name or description must be specified

 ## Request Method
 PATCH